 Besides celebrations and promotion of European values on different occasions such as Europe Day, EMA is involved in analyzing and informing the public opinion on core issues of Albania’s path to the EU such as the implementation of the Stabilization and Association Agreement, the process of achieving the EU candidate status and the Visa Facilitation/Liberalisation Process.

-- Organizing youth activities on the occasion of Europe Day (2010-2016) supported by European Commission, DG Communication.
+- Organizing youth activities on the occasion of Europe Day (2010-present) supported by European Commission, DG Communication.
 The main objective of this international initiative was promotion of Active European Citizenship and Intercultural dialogue through social inclusion and coexistence as fundamental values of European Union and its enlargement prospective.

 - Debunking the EU integration process (September 2011 – May 2012) supported by British Embassy in Albania.
 This initiative aims to stimulate a more informed and cliché debate on EU integration through intervening with a series of analysis and information activities amongst interested target groups, mainly in two directions: making the key policy areas of EU integration and in particular the EC Progress Report on Albania 2011 more readable for the public opinion, and widening the scope of the debate on EU integration in terms of topics covered and actors involved.